thecodejs/random-keyboard-mouse/README.md

 ## Advance Usage

-### Configure/Modification
+### Configuration/Modification

 ##### _*Note*_: If you don't know the `batch` script programming language, then avoid changing anything.

 * Open `start.bat` in any text-editor.
 * On line #9 - `Set "CommList=Move Key...`, Just add or remove commands as per your requirement.
 * Put `<space>` to separate the commands.
-* All mentioned commands will be executed in sequence.
+* All mentioned commands will be executed in sequence and will be looped.
 * Ex. `Set "CommList=Move LeftClick Key Key Move RightClick Move LeftClick Key"`

 #### Here is the list of available commands: